scottblooded/assignment_html_resume/README.md

-# assignment_html_resume
-Build an HTML5 resume to jump start your job search
+A resume to practice html as an assignemnt for the Viking Code School